knpuniversity/oo/knpu/episode1/using-objects.md

 I'll head back to `play.php`, just like when you have functions in an external file you have to require that file to have access to it.
-So we'll require once `...__DIR__'/lib/Ship.php'` The _ _DIR constant is a constant that points to this directory.
+So we'll require once `...__DIR__'/lib/Ship.php'` The _ _DIR is a constant that points to this directory.
 So this makes sure that we're requiring exactly `/lib/Ship.php` relative to this file.

 If you're familiar with modern apps you'll notice that they don't have this require statement, we'll talk about that in the future.
 There is a way called `autoloading` to not even need require statements.
 But for now we do need it.

-So now that we've moved that out let's refresh and we see that everything works perfectly.
+So now that we've moved that out let's refresh.
+Well look at that, it still works!

 So now that we have this ship class instead of a `Ship.php` file we can start using it from within our real application.
 From our `get_ships()` function I